Timber piling could help build hopes for homes on peatland

 Peatland plays an important role in Scotland’s natural landscape and ecosystem, comprising dead and decaying plant material with carbon captured in the remains.

-As much as 20% of Scottish land is covered in peat soil which serves as a significant carbon store for more than 1.7 billion tonnes of carbon - equivalent to 140 years worth of Scotland’s total annual greenhouse gas emissions.
+As much as 20 per cent of Scottish land is covered in peat soil, which serves as a significant carbon store for more than 1.7 billion tonnes of carbon–equivalent to 140 years’ worth of Scotland’s total annual greenhouse gas emissions.
 However, the soil is often unsuitable for building on because of low strength, landslide risks and its tendency to deform under load.

-In parts of the Highlands and Islands, where peatland is commonly found, new housing is in short supply, and some sites earmarked for development are complicated by the presence of peat.
+In parts of the Highlands and islands, where peatland is commonly found, new housing is in short supply, and some sites targeted for development are complicated by the presence of peat.

-It is claimed that good quality, affordable homes could help to reverse population decline and promote economic growth in rural areas, encouraging a young and talented workforce to move to and stay in the Highlands and Islands.
+It is claimed good quality, affordable homes could help to reverse population decline and promote economic growth in rural areas, encouraging a young and talented workforce to move to and stay in the Highlands and islands.

 Construction teams have previously relied on excavate-and-replace techniques, but the new project will explore a number of options that allow peat to be left in place, such as deep-soil-mixing, and piling.